burn-research/FiReSMOKE/README.md

 > Automated adaptive chemistry for Large Eddy Simulations of turbulent reacting flows.
 > (2024) Combustion and Flame, Volume 259, pp. 113-136.
 DOI: 10.1016/j.combustflame.2023.113136.

-If you use the mPaSR model for your publications, we kindly ask you to cite the following paper:
+If you use the mPaSR model for your publications, we kindly ask you to cite the following two papers:

 > Quadarella, E., Péquin, A., Stagni, A., Parente, A., Faravelli, T., Im, H. G.,
 > A generalized partially stirred reactor model for turbulent closure.